AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] This is a RCT.
 The AEA requires that RCTs be registered, the registration number be identified in the title page footnote (and cited).
 For more details, see [AEA RCT policy](https://www.aeaweb.org/journals/policies/rct-registry).

+This is a RCT.
+The registration number is already identified in the title page footnote, but is not cited.

+> [REQUIRED] Please cite the RCT wherever referenced (including title footnote).
+For more details, see the example citation provided in the [AEA Sample References](https://www.aeaweb.org/journals/policies/sample-references).

 ## IRB

 > [REQUIRED] The data collection reported in this article seems to have required IRB approval.
 Please provide IRB approval information in the titlepage footnote.